top of page

 • What is the difference between physical therapy and personal training?

-Physical therapy is a better option for someone who is: - Experiencing clinical problems like lower back pain, orthopedic injuries, or neurological problems - Recovering from a surgical procedure or hospitalization - Has a decreased ability to perform daily functional tasks like working, housework, or self care (i.e. grooming/dressing) - Hoping to submit our bills to their insurance to get reimbursed for treatment Personal training is a better option if: - You're looking to get in shape and improve general fitness - You're looking to train for improving athletic performance - You don't need any formal medical documentation of your sessions
+Physical therapy is a better option for someone who is: -Experiencing clinical problems like lower back pain, orthopedic injuries, or neurological problems -Recovering from a surgical procedure or hospitalization -Has a decreased ability to perform daily functional tasks like working, housework, or self-care (i.e. grooming/dressing) -Hoping to submit our bills to their insurance to get reimbursed for treatment Personal training is a better option if: -You're looking to get in shape and improve general fitness -You're looking to train for improving athletic performance -You don't need any formal medical documentation of your sessions

 • How long will my first visit be?